-All Occupational Therapy programs are individually tailored and developed following completion of comprehensive individualised assessments, observations and consultation with teachers and parents to ensure that they are in line with each student’s educational goals as detailed in their Individual Learning Plan.
+Occupational therapists work collaboratively with the school team including the school leadership team, classroom teachers, educational support staff and with our Speech Pathologists, and Physiotherapists in a multi-disciplinary way.
+All Occupational Therapy programs are developed following completion of comprehensive individualised assessments, observations and consultation with teachers, education support staff, parents and NDIS funded private therapists to ensure that they are in line with each student’s educational goals as detailed in their Individual Learning Plan.

 Therapeutic activities the students engage in are embedded within classroom routines and structure that help to:

 - Strengthen student’s bodies for functional participation in activities

 - Assist student’s with their awareness of their sensory needs and develop their skills with self-regulation to meet those sensory needs for engagement in learning

 - Provide modifications to aspects of activities to achieve a just right challenge for students e.g. using switches and mounting of technology for a student’s visual and physical interaction with technology

 - Provide equipment and/or modifications to all learning environments including the sensory environment to enable student participation.